StijnDaemen/ForestBORG/README.md

                                     'discrete_features': self.discrete_features,
                                     'discrete_actions': self.discrete_actions}}
 ```
 Visualizations are used to turn such a dictionary of snapshots into comprehensible results.
 Note that currently the visualizations are specified to the RICE and Folsom models and need tweaking if other models are used.
+Visualizations are automatically stored in the Figs folder, within the output_data folder.
 You can also create your own visualizations with the snapshots dictionary.
 The optimization run and the visualizations are not neccesarily connected.

 ## Visualization
 The package contains a visualizations.py file which offers methods to plot the objective space, decision trees, and the distribution of genetic operators over time.
 The currently implemented visualizations are used in the thesis work 'Policy_Optimization_Trees_master_thesis_final.pdf'.
 The range of currently possible visualizations can be quickly understood from the Results section of the thesis.